 There is controversy as to whether prostate cancer can truly be prevented.
-Some evidence shows that the alpha reductase inhibitors (dutasteride [Avodart], finasteride [Proscar]) used in many men with BPH can prevent prostate cancer; randomized, controlled studies demonstrate that men on these drugs were diagnosed with prostate cancer less often.
+Some evidence shows that the alpha-reductase inhibitors (dutasteride [Avodart], finasteride [Proscar]) used in many men with BPH can prevent prostate cancer; randomized, controlled studies demonstrate that men on these drugs were diagnosed with prostate cancer less often.
 Until recently, Vitamin E and Selenium (ingredients found in many men’s health and prostate health supplements), were thought to be protective.
-A major study showed that these vitamins had no affect on reducing a man’s risk of prostate cancer.
+A major study showed that these vitamins had no effect on reducing a man’s risk of prostate cancer.
 In fact, vitamin E caused a slightly higher risk of prostate cancer, and men on taking selenium had a slightly higher incidence of diabetes.
 Currently, the best advice is “what is healthy for your heart is healthy for your prostate.”
 Eat a well-balanced diet that is high in fruits and vegetables and low in saturated fats.

 What is the Gleason’s Score?